Cats are intelligent pets, as they can recognize and react to our emotions.

 Therefore, the cat may knead if it wants to sleep.

-Additionally, this is an indication that they trust you and feel comfortable whilst next to you.
+Additionally, this indicates that they trust you and feel comfortable while next to you.

 Also, she might be releasing her scent to mark her territory.

 You can make it more comfortable by touching it or letting it sleep comfortably.

 As usual, ensure that you have a cloth or blanket in case it overdoes it

 Cat kneading is perfectly natural and healthy for your cat.
 However, if your cat is kneading more often than usual, take time, understand why it is behaving that way, or visit a veterinarian.